MJClarke93/Up2Date/README.md

 It was developed by **Abhusha Bogati**, **Mitchell Clarke** and **Maggie Liuzzi**.

   ## Description

 Up2Date is a news and social media aggregation web application.
-Its goal is to give users the speed and convenience of seeing all of the news and social media they are interested in, all in one place.
+Its goal is to give users the speed and convenience of seeing news articles and social media posts they are interested in, all in one place.
 Its design aims to be "simple, but effective".

 Currently it imports posts using the Twitter and News APIs, as examples.
 More applications may be supported in future versions.

   ## Installation